LeaVerou/proposal-class-spread/README.md

 A few limitations that make it unsuitable for some use cases:
 - There is no way to introspect whether a given class has been spread onto another
-- There is no way to compose functions (e.g. to add side effects to lifecycle hooks) or otherwise handle naming collisions gracefully
+- There is no way to compose functions (e.g. to add side effects to lifecycle hooks)
+- There is no declarative mechanism to handle naming collisions gracefully (e.g. via renaming)
 - `super` remains lexically bound, which can be surprising
 - Referencing private fields will produce errors since they are not spread